Preview: Under-21 EURO group deciders

 Article summary

-All eight quarter-final places are up for grabs as the groups end on Tuesday and Wednesday with 15 of the 16 teams still in contention.
+The last four quarter-finalists are decided as the groups end on Wednesday with all eight teams still in contention.

 Article top media content